Eulanda/EulandaConnect/source/tests/Readme.md

 # Pester installation

+> **ATTENTION**
+>
+> This section is under active revision.
+In the upcoming weeks, we will be providing more detailed information on Pester installation and its prerequisites.
+Our current focus, however, is on completing Pester tests to ensure timely delivery of the module.

-Install Pester according to the instructions on the Pester website.
-Afterwards the old version of Pester can be uninstalled from Windows.
-This has advantages for future Pester updates.
+Follow the instructions on the Pester website for the installation process.
+Once installed, you may uninstall the old version of Pester from your Windows system.
+This will facilitate easier updates in the future.

-> With admin account
+You must be logged in as an administrator to install Pester.

 ```powershell
 # This is for Windows 10 and above with PowerShell 5.x and above